Deploy an Omniverse Virtual Workstation on AWS (Windows)¶

 Utilizing the power of an RTX enabled cloud hosted virtual machine, users of MacOS and non-RTX capable computers now have the ability use Omniverse applications in full fidelity.

-The documentation below will provide instructions on how to quickly set up an Omniverse Virtual Workstation, connect to it from your computer, and further connect it to your Omniverse Enterprise Server.
+The documentation below will provide instructions on how to quickly set up an Omniverse Virtual Workstation, connect to it from your computer, and further connect it to your Enterprise Nucleus Server.

 Prerequisite components and requirements¶